GoProperly/organization/competencies/roles/Developer.md

 		</td>
 		<td>
 		<!--- Proficent Development Process and Improvement -->
+			1. Advocates and incorporates processes that have been successful for them in the past (testing, release, code review, tech decisions) <br/>
+			2. Mental model of the impact of particular processes, actively identifies processes that don't seem to be effective <br/>
+			3. Has a "reason for practice/process change" framework and seeks out ways of improving their craft <br/>
 		</td>
 		<td>
 		<!--- Proficent Communication -->
+			1. Aware of audience, verbally explains ideas appriate to audience and setting, able to get input. <br/>
+			2. Aware of audience, and organizes written materials for different audiences clearly. <br/>
+			3. Brings focus to group communication settings, and able to amplify others contributions, confirm understanding to others,  and ensure their key points are heard. <br/>
 		</td>
 		<td>
 		<!--- Proficent Technical Change -->
+			1. Understands tradeoffs between major technical systems and approaches <br/>
+			2. Demonstrated ability to support and contribute to long term or high impact changes <br/>
+			3. Recognizes the human and team connection to big changes.
 		</td>
 	</tr>
 	<tr>